as adopted by the AER General Assembly 19 November 2020

 7.2 The Bureau

-- Invites international, interregional, regional and municipal organisations to take part in the Bureau discussions whenever these deal with matters relevant for AER;
+c) Invites international, interregional, regional and municipal organisations to take part in the Bureau discussions whenever these deal with matters relevant for AER;

 7.3 Invited to the meetings of the Bureau are

 7.4 The Bureau meets at least twice a year.
 Whenever indicated, appropriate or necessary, the meeting can be combined with another event.
+In extraordinary circumstances, the Executive Board may determine that the Bureau meeting shall be held by virtual means.

 7.5 All information relating to the bureau election can be found in procedures art.
 15

-Article 8 – The Thematic Committees
+Article 8 – The Working Groups

-8.2 The Committees are responsible for
+8.3 The Working Groups are responsible for

-- Initiate studies and reports;
+c) Initiate studies and reports;

-Article 9: The Monitoring and Evaluation group
+Article 9 – The Monitoring and Evaluation Group

 Three members, not involved in other governing structures of AER, form the Monitoring and Evaluation Group.